nickreich/data-stories-2016/pages/project.md

 ---

 #### Project Assignment
 For the project you will create, in small groups, a thorough analysis of a particular dataset.
+For each dataset, the goal is to tell an interesting story about the dataset.
 The analysis project will have components completed by the group and by each individual student.
-Each group will prepare a formal written report and will present their project to the class in a ~30-minute presentation.
-In this presentation, each group member will have 5 minutes to present his/her topic.
+Each group will prepare a formal written report and will present their project to the class in a 15-20 minute presentation.
+In this presentation, each group member will have 2-3 minutes to present his/her topic.
 Additionally, each group will create a 1 page handout (two-sided, if desired) to accompany the group presentation.
 The handout provides an opportunity to summarize key findings, show central figures, and/or provide greater detail or explanation about pieces of the project.

 Each group will be expected to hand in the following items